zimmnik/provisioner/README.md

 # provisioner

-Provisioner is a bundle ansible playbooks that allow to quickly configure CentOS systems.
+Provisioner is a bundle ansible playbooks that allow to quickly configure RHEL-based systems.

-Supported Linux Distributions
+Supported distributions
 -----------------------------

 -   **CentOS** 7